codegrits/ICSE24-AE/README.md

    The [source code](https://github.com/codegrits/CodeGRITS/) is available at GitHub and is consistent and complete.
    Thorough [instructions](https://codegrits.github.io/CodeGRITS/usage-guide/) are provided for setting up the artifact and reproducing the results.
-3. **Results Reproduced:** Through our provided instructions or [prepared VM](), the results can be easily reproduced.
+3. **Results Reproduced:** Through our provided instructions or [prepared VM image](), the results can be easily reproduced.

 ## Provenance

 - [VirtualBox VM image](): Please download it from Google Drive.
 - [Archived artifact](https://archive.softwareheritage.org/swh:1:dir:your-directory-id): We archive the artifact at Software Heritage.
-- [Paper PDF](https://codegrits.github.io/CodeGRITS/paper.pdf): The paper is available at the website.
+- [Paper PDF](https://codegrits.github.io/CodeGRITS/static/paper.pdf): The paper is available at the website.

 ## Setup